u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Ideas like Discourse Graphs point to what’s possible: a potential future where scientists and innovators can share knowledge faster and leverage evidence more effectively.
 One where they can spark transformative insights beyond their own epistemic bubbles, and receive credit that reflects their real contributions.

-Such a future isn't about one particular technology, but a shift in how scientists work.
+Such a future isn't about one particular technology, but a shift in how scientists work, new ways of augmenting them with technology, all while preserving the basic tenets of scientific inquiry.
 It [needs new infrastructure](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=4EXyZ14AAAAJ&sortby=pubdate&citation_for_view=4EXyZ14AAAAJ:SIv7DqKytYAC) to ensure scientists, funders, and others are incentivized to openly share knowledge as it's developed.

-This won't build itself, and it certainly won't be built through top-down, hierarchical coordination.
-Like the Bazaar, this public version of science may appear messy, but I’ll bet the end result is far more powerful than we’ve dared to imagine.
+This future certainly won't be built through top-down, hierarchical coordination.
+And like the Bazaar, this public version of science may appear messy, but I’ll bet the end result is far more powerful than we’ve dared to imagine.

-As I continue this series and conceptually explore what it means to be an augmented scientist that works iteratively, in public, and what has to be systemically true to support that individual, I’d love to hear from anyone excited by, or completely against this future.
-Please get in touch at shishyko@gmail.com
+*This is the first part of a series where I conceptually explore a future of science where augmented scientists work iteratively, in public, and the sort of things that have to be systemically true to support that future.
+I'd love to hear from anyone excited, or completely appalled, by this future.
+Please get in touch at shishyko@gmail.com*

 *Many thanks to Niko McCarthy, John Wilbanks, and Karthik Ram for listening to me babble about this in recent conversations.*